bodobalazs/bookpiracy_final/README.md

-This rep will ultimately be turned into a publicc one to be sent out for reviewers.
+This repo will ultimately be turned into a public one to be sent out for reviewers.

-Folder strucures, data, should be documented.
+## Paper

+The manuscript of the paper can be found in the `/paper` folder.

+## Raw_data

+The `/raw_data` folder contains all data ...